Cloud Security Risks

 Cloud computing, by definition, is about sharing resources: i.e. processing capacity.
 Now if one tenant (cloud word for customer) can influence another’s resources that is considered isolation failure.
 One example is starving a tenant of CPU power.
 Another is hacking into another tenant’s virtual machine (which is pretty hard, by the way).
 A third example is leaking information between tenants, which happened to DropBox a while ago.

 A lot of cloud consumers need to demonstrate that they take proper care of their data, for example because it contains credit card numbers.
-If your cloud provider does not help you with that, you are in trouble.
+If your cloud provider does not help you with that, you are at risk.

 Management interface compromise